How Rex Tillerson Thinks He Can Avoid Mission Creep in Syria

 The number of internally displaced people fleeing fighting in Idlib province, for instance, has doubled in the last week to more than 200,000 people.

 But the top US diplomat appeared to have no workable plan to resolve the presence in that north central Syrian province of al-Qaeda-affiliated fighters.
-The US and Russia have not discussed the subject, he said.
+The US and Russia have not reached an agreement on the subject, he said.

 “We have no agreement on de-escalation around Idlib province because of it being such a complicated area,” he said, responding to an ABC News reporter also on the plane.
 “We have offered, but we’ve not had any engagement on that.”